 Ready to go solar?
 We’re here to help!

-The DC Power Co solar and battery package brings world-leading, tier 1 solar panels together with an Australian-designed battery solution in one streamlined, cost-effective package.
+Our Solar and Redback Battery Package brings world-leading, tier 1 solar panels together with an Australian-designed battery solution in one streamlined, cost-effective package.

 If you’re getting solar panels installed, now is the most cost-effective time to think about a solar battery too.
 For example, our mid-sized solar and battery package (including installation) can pay for itself in 7 less than years*.